Power Up Your Business Reach with

 Depending on the submission of required paperwork and the authorities’ (such the Regional Director and MCA) approval, the full process may take two to three weeks or longer.

-No, you need to get permission from the Regional Director (RD) using Form INC-23 if you are moving the registered office from one state to another.
+No, you need to get permission from the Regional Director (RD) using Form INC-23 if you are moving the Change Registered Office from one state to another.
 This must be done before submitting Form INC-22 for the modification.

 As long as you adhere to the correct legal processes and update the appropriate documents with the MCA, you can move your company’s registered office to a different state without interfering with business activities.